lasa1015/dublin-bikes-springboot-react/README.md

 This project delivers a comprehensive web-based system for monitoring and predicting the availability of Dublin’s public bike-sharing network.
 It integrates real-time data from bike stations, weather APIs, and air quality APIs, combined with machine learning models to forecast future bike and stand availability.

 To support model training, I first collected two months of historical data on bike usage and weather conditions.
 Live data was continuously collected from the JCDecaux API (for real-time bike station availability) and the OpenWeatherMap API (for current weather and forecasts).
 After processing and cleaning the collected data, I trained a Random Forest model using scikit-learn.
+Subsequently, I developed related functionalities in both the frontend and backend.

-The platform adopts a microservices architecture, with decoupled services for scraping, prediction, backend coordination, and frontend presentation.
-These services are fully containerized with Docker and distributed across two AWS EC2 instances, enabling isolated deployment and independent scaling.
-Persistent data is stored in an AWS RDS MySQL database, which is securely accessed by all nodes.
-CI/CD automation is implemented via GitHub Actions to streamline image building and deployment.
+The platform adopts a microservices architecture, with separate services for scraper, predictor, backend and frontend.
+It is fully containerized with Docker, deployed on AWS EC2, and uses an AWS RDS MySQL database for persistent storage.
+CI/CD automation is managed via GitHub Actions.

 ------